burnpiro/erdem.pl/content/posts/2019/2019-09-15-State-management-in-small-apps-part-2/React-state-management-in-small-apps-part-2.md

 ## Conclusion

-We've managed to split our mono-reducer into a couple smaller reducers.
+We've managed to split our mono-reducer into a couple of smaller reducers.
 This approach allows us to separate logic for a different part of the state in the app.
 It has some disadvantages but because we're not dealing with really complicated states in small apps, removing complex state managers benefits us more.
 Here is a full code again (but you probably already gone through it either way :p ).

 [https://codesandbox.io/s/mutable-dust-yggp9?fontsize=14](https://codesandbox.io/s/mutable-dust-yggp9?fontsize=14)